Oncoplastic Breast Reconstruction

 - Only one tumor is present, and it is not near the nipple

-- Breasts have experienced ptosis (sagging) or the patients feels they are too large
+- Breasts have experienced ptosis (sagging) or you feel they are too large

 One-Step Modification Approach